Smana/cloud-native-ref/README.md

 ### Requirements and Security Concerns

-When the cluster is initialized, we define the permissions for the Crossplane controllers using Terraform.
+When the cluster is initialized, we define the permissions for the Crossplane controllers using Opentofu.
 This involves attaching a set of IAM policies to a role.
-This role is crucial for managing AWS resources, a process known as IRSA (IAM Roles for Service Accounts).
+This role is crucial for managing AWS resources.

 We prioritize security by adhering to the principle of **least privilege**.
 This means we only grant the necessary permissions, avoiding any excess.
 For instance, although Crossplane allows it, I have chosen not to give the controllers the ability to delete stateful services like S3 or RDS.
 This decision is a deliberate step to minimize potential risks.